Khon Kaen province: Transport

+Air

 Khon Kaen International Airport (IATA: KKC, ICAO: VTUK) is located in Ban Ped subdistrict, Mueang Khon Kaen district, Khon Kaen province.
-Approximately 8 kilometers west of the city center and 2 kilometers from Highway No. 12 (Khon Kaen - Loei), it covers an area of 1,780,800 square meters and is an airport under the Department of Airports, Ministry of Transport.
-It was announced as a customs airport on September 1, 1991.
+It lies about 8 km west of the city centre and 2 km from Highway 12 (Khon Kaen–Loei), and covers 1,780,800 square metres.
+The airport is run by the Department of Airports under the Ministry of Transport, and was declared a customs airport on 1 September 1991.